laurenchen0631/English-Learning/category/common_phrase.md

 	- These two bottles look so much alike.
 It's hard to keep them straight.
 - off the record 私下 == If someone says something off the record, they do not want it to be publicly reported.
 	- She made it clear that her comments were strictly off the record.
+- on the run (v)奔逃/躲藏, 忙個不停/奔忙
+	- After a month on the run, the prisoners were finally recaptured by the police.
+	- She's always on the run and never has time for a chat.
 - (be) on the same page 同意/意見一致 == in agreement
 	- everybody`s on the same page for once
 	- To make sure each partner is on the same page, kinksters have to talk about sex in a way that vanilla people often don`t